Theosaurus-Rex/trivia-app/README.md

 Decoding is implemented using a custom module within the source code to replace HTML entities with the correct characters to ensure readability of question and answer content.

 **Checklist:**
-- API Integration
+- API Integration (Priority: High)
-- Implementation of different categories
+- Implementation of different categories (Priority: Medium)
-- Separating questions and answers for each piece of question data recieved
+- Separating questions and answers for each piece of question data recieved (Priority: High)
-- Testing for encrypted output
+- Testing for encrypted output (Priority: Medium)
-- Decoding encrypted output
+- Decoding encrypted output (Priority: High)
+- Time permitting, add difficulty modes (Priority: Low)

 ### Score System
 To maintain consistency, the scoreboard will be stored in an external file that will be read and written to by the Trivia application.
 The scoreboard will contain the Player name, the category they picked, and their score for that category.
 The most recent score will be placed at the bottom of the list each time.

 **Checklist:**
-- Create document for score board storage
+- Create document for score board storage (Priority: High)
-- Implement method to get player name input
+- Implement method to get player name input (Priority: Medium)
-- Implement method to add to player score when correct answer is selected
+- Implement method to add to player score when correct answer is selected (Priority: High)
-- Implement method to write score to score board
+- Implement method to write score to score board (Priority: High)
-- Implement method to read score board and display to terminal when Scores option selected from Start Menu
+- Implement method to read score board and display to terminal when Scores option selected from Start Menu (Priority: Medium)
-- Time permitting, style score board output using coloured text to differentiate sections
+- Time permitting, style score board output using coloured text to differentiate sections (Priority: Low)
+- Add method to clear scoreboard (Priority: Low)

 ### User Interface
 The trivia application will utilise the Ruby Gem [TTY-Prompt](https://ttytoolkit.org/) to make interfacing as smooth and hassle-free as possible for the player.
 This gem will allow players to use their arrow keys to select answers instead of manually typing in their selection.

 **Checklist:**
-- Integrate TTY-Prompt into application
+- Integrate TTY-Prompt into application (Priority: Medium)
-- Add arrays for prompt selection on start menu and category select menu
+- Add arrays for prompt selection on start menu and category select menu (Priority: Meidum)
-- Create method for TTY Shell Command `--help`
+- Create method for TTY Shell Command `--help`(Priority: Low)
-- Obtain user testing feedback on system interfacing
+- Obtain user testing feedback on system interfacing (Priority: Low)
-- Test that interfacing works on question selection for each quiz category
+- Test that interfacing works on question selection for each quiz category (Priority: High)

 ## Testing
 Testing for this app was conducted manually.
 Outcomes of testing and relevant revisions can be found [HERE](https://docs.google.com/spreadsheets/d/1QCGglflX-MNKs5fcIwE3dFARk7FxPZGeSLgFV54L5HU/edit?usp=sharing)